 Estimating the replacement cost or rebuild cost of your home can seem like a cumbersome task, but it’s an essential step all homeowners should complete.
 Here’s everything you need to know about determining the rebuild or replacement cost of your home.

-Why Should I Calculate the Rebuild Cost of my House?
+Why Is It Important to Calculate the Rebuild Cost of my House?

 Homeowners often wonder why and when they need to calculate their home rebuild cost.
 While insurance purposes may be the most common reason to calculate your home’s replacement cost, there are several different reasons that a replacement cost value may be required: